Reizei family: History

 The Reizei family descended from Fujiwara no Michinaga through his sixth son, Nagaie (1005-1064); this line was known by the name of Mikohidari until Tamesuke took the name of Reizei.
 Nagaie's second son Tadaie (1033-1091) had a second son, Toshitada (1071-1123), whose fourth son Toshinari (also known as Fujiwara no Shunzei, 1114-1204) had a second son, Sadaie (also known as Fujiwara no Teika, 1162-1241), whose third son Tameie (1198-1275) was Reizei Tamesuke's father.

 The present (25th generation) head of the senior line of the family is Reizei Tamehito (born 1944).

 For eight centuries, the family secretly preserved, under imperial order, an important collection of documents.
-On April 4, 1980, this collection of about 200,000 pieces was made public by Tametou Reizei (1914-1986).
+On April 4, 1980, this collection of about 200,000 pieces was made public by Reizei Tametou (1914-1986).
 The following year, a library in Tokyo was created specially for their conservation.
-Not all of the documents have yet been identified, but certain ones have already been classified as national treasures.
+Not all of the documents have yet been identified, but some have already been classified as national treasures.

 The Reizei residence is located to the north side of Kyoto Imperial Palace, and is the last extant original court noble residence in Kyoto.
 It was registered as an Important Cultural Property.